Learn to Trade: A Step by Step Guide

 2. Which markets will you focus on?

 Once you have established which trading sessions and time frames suit your work and family life, the next step is to identify the best markets for you to trade on during those times.
-Here are just some of the markets available for you to trade with Admirals via CFDs or exchange traded products:
+Here are just some of the markets available for you to trade with Admirals via CFDs (contracts for difference) or exchange-traded products:

 • Foreign Exchange